craftcms/docs/docs/5.x/system/elements.md

 ### Exporters

-Craft can export sets of elements to CSV, JSON, or XML.
+Craft can export sets of elements to CSV, JSON, XML, <Since ver="5.9.0" feature="XLSX and YAML export formats">XLSX, or YAML</Since>.
 The **Export…** button in the index footer displays all options, including any [custom exporters](../extend/element-exporter-types.md) registered by modules and plugins.

 ### Modals & Contexts